tremor-rs/tremor-www/docs/language/pipelines.md

 ##### Windows Based on State

-The most flexible windows are code or state based windows.
-Instead of being fixed on the timestamp or a message cout it allows to express the window logic of closing and emitting in tremor-script.
+The most flexible windows are code- or state-based windows.
+Instead of being fixed on the timestamp or a message count, it allows to express the window logic of closing and emitting in tremor-script.

 This requires two parts:

 1) the `state` section of the window defines the inital state, this is the same as `state` for the script operator.
-2) the `script from tick` section defines the logic that is executed on the periodic ticks to ensure windows that don't get new events can be closed and emitted.
+2) the `script from tick` section defines the logic that is executed on periodic ticks to ensure windows that don't get new events can be closed and emitted.

-The result of the script and tick script can emit a `array` of two elements.
-The first element defines if the widow should emit.
-The second one if the value should be included in this window (before emitting) or included in the ne
+The result of the script and tick script can emit either a boolean value or an `array` of two elements.
+The first element defines if the widow should emit its accumulated data.
+The second one defines if the current value should be included in this window (before emitting) or included in the next emit.

 #### Examples